sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 Example:

     /*
-    For this example, to ease understanding, let's consider data without annotations in a flat CSV format (with header row):
+    For this example, to ease understanding, let's consider data in a flat CSV format (with header row):

-    DIM1,DIM2,Observation Value,ATTR1,ATTR2
+    DIM1,DIM2,Observation Value,ATTR1,ATTR2,ANNOT
-    DIM1_VALUE_1,DIM2_VALUE_1,105.6,ATTR1_VALUE_2,ATTR2_VALUE_1
-    DIM1_VALUE_1,DIM2_VALUE_2,105.9,ATTR1_VALUE_1,
+    DIM1_VALUE_1,DIM2_VALUE_1,105.6,ATTR1_VALUE_1,,ANNOT_VALUE1
+    DIM1_VALUE_1,DIM2_VALUE_2,105.9,ATTR1_VALUE_2,,

     In SDMX-JSON, the observations are presented in a similar flattened way, but dimension and attribute values are replaced by their indices:
     */

     "observations": {
-      "0:0": [105.6, 1, 0],
+      "0:0": [105.6, 0, null, 0],
-      "0:1": [105.9]
+      "0:1": [105.9, 1]
     }

     /*
     Observation 1: "0:0" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_1"
-                   The value for this observation is: 105.6 The attributes for this observation are: "ATTR1":"ATTR1_VALUE_2", "ATTR2":"ATTR2_VALUE_1" Observation 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2"
+                   The value for this observation is: 105.6 The attributes for this observation are:
+                     "ATTR1":"ATTR1_VALUE_1"
-                   The value for this observation is: 105.9 The attributes for this observation are: "ATTR1":"ATTR1_VALUE_1" (because there is a default value)
+                     "ATTR2":"ATTR2_VALUE_1" (because this is the default value) The annotation for this observation is: "ANNOT":"ANNOT_VALUE1" Observation 2: "0:1" corresponds to the 2 indices for "DIM1":"DIM1_VALUE_1", "DIM2":"DIM2_VALUE_2" The value for this observation is: 105.9 The attributes for this observation are:
-    */
+                     "ATTR1":"ATTR1_VALUE_1"
+                     "ATTR2":"ATTR2_VALUE_1" (because this is the default value) */

     "dimensions": {